codegis/google-calendar-laravel/README.md

 $event->delete();
 ```

-Ldiazjaramillo is a webdesign agency based in Antwerp, Belgium.
+Codegis is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Ldiazjaramillo, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: Codegis, Samberstraat 69D, 2060 Antwerp, Belgium.

 The best postcards will get published on the open source page on our website.